Two-Spirit/Indigenous seniors

 At the third annual Intertribal Native American, First Nations, Gay and Lesbian American Conference, held in Winnipeg in 1990, activist Albert McLeod proposed the term two-spirit to refer to the Indigenous LGBTQ community.
 The term was well received by the conference attendees and soon gained popularity within Indigenous communities.
 The term is used today to broadly reference the Indigenous LGBTQ community.
 Some two-spirit societies also use the terms LGBTQ2S or LGBTTIQQ2S (Lesbian, Gay, Bisexual, Transsexual, Transgender, Intersexual, Queer, Questioning, 2-Spirited) to incorporate two-spirit people within the larger LGBTQ community.

-Love Intersections shares the story of Stewart-Grant, who is from X̌àʼislakʼala (Haisla) and nuučaan̓uł (Nuu-chah-nulth) First Nations in Canada explores his identity as someone who is “Two Spirited” - a queer, indigenous identity.
+Regalia: Pride in Two Spirits.
+Duane Stewart-Grant, who is from X̌àʼislakʼala (Haisla) and nuučaan̓uł (Nuu-chah-nulth) First Nations in Canada explores his identity as someone who is “Two Spirited” - a queer, indigenous identity.
+He talks about how before the colonial era, First Nations people revered the “Two Spirit” identity, as they were viewed as embodying both the female and male spirits.